-Considered by many, myself included, as the most beautiful Pyramid of the World, the “Castillo” or Kukulcan Temple found at Chichén-Itzá will surely blow your mind.
-Sadly, people cannot longer climb it but don’t worry, it still looks as beautiful from underneath.
+Considered by many, myself included, as the most beautiful Pyramid in the World, the “Castillo” or Kukulcan Temple found at Chichén-Itzá will surely blow your mind.
+Sadly, people can no longer climb it but don’t worry, it still looks as beautiful from underneath.

-If you can, please visit during the Spring Equinox in order to see the serpent’s shadow move and descend from the top to the bottom of the Pyramid.
+If you can, please visit during the Spring Equinox to see the serpent’s shadow move and descend from the top to the bottom of the Pyramid.
 Amazing special effect, right?